-Federal law requires North Seattle College to notify all faculty, staff, and students of certain information pertaining to the unlawful possession, use, or distribution of illicit drugs and alcohol on its property or as part of its activities.
-North Seattle College publishes information regarding the College's prevention programs related to drug and alcohol abuse prevention which include standards of conduct that prohibit the unlawful possession, use, and distribution of alcohol and illegal drugs on campus and at The College-associated activities; sanctions for violations of federal, state, and local laws and College policy; a description of health risks associated with alcohol and other drug use and abuse; and a description of available counseling, treatment, rehabilitation and/or re-entry programs for North Seattle College students and employees.
-A complete description of these topics, as provided in the College's annual notification to students and employees, is available online at: https://northseattle.edu/tobacco-free-campus/frequently-asked-questions.
+Federal law requires North Seattle College to notify all faculty, staff, and students of certain information on the unlawful possession, use, or distribution of illicit drugs and alcohol on its property or as part of its activities.
+North Seattle College publishes information regarding the College's prevention programs related to drug and alcohol abuse prevention which include standards of conduct that prohibit the unlawful possession, use, and distribution of alcohol and illegal drugs on campus and at The College-associated activities; sanctions for violations of federal, state, and local laws and College policy; a description of health risks associated with alcohol and other drug use and abuse; and a description of available counseling, treatment, rehabilitation and/or re-entry programs for North Seattle College's annual notification to students and employees, is available online at: https://northseattle.edu/tobacco-free-campus/frequently-asked-questions.